cunger/escape-velocity/content/docs/nuctec/nuclear-reactions.md

 When {{< katex "Q" >}} is negative, there is a net decrease in energy, i.e. energy has to be supplied for the reaction to take place.
 The reaction is **endothermic**.
 Energy is usually supplied in the form of kinetic energy of the incident particle, which is then partly converted into mass.

-# Decay
+# Radioactive decay

+Radioactive decay is a special form of nuclear reaction, where a nucleus decays without being hit by an incident particle:

+{{< katex display="A \to B + b" >}}

-Emitted particles are referred to by their Greek letters when they come from the nucleus.
-So its origin from the nucleus is what what makes Helium an alpha particle, what makes an electron or positron a beta particle, and what makes photons (electromagnetic waves) gamma rays.
+Emitted particles b are referred to by their Greek letters when they come from the nucleus.
+So its origin from the nucleus is what what makes Helium an alpha particle, what makes an electron or positron a beta particle, and what makes photons gamma rays.

+From the conservation of momentum and mass/energy, we can determine the **kinetic energy** of b:

+{{< katex display="E_{b,\text{kin}} = Q \frac{m_B}{m_b + m_B}" >}}

+**Decay diagrams:**
+* The y-axis plots energy, i.e. arrows down mean energy is released.
+Energy here means energy relative to the ground state of the daughter nucleus (not absolute energy).
+* The x-axis is atomic number Z, i.e. an arrow to the left means decreasing the number of protons, an arrow to the right means increasing the number of protons, and a straight line down means the atomic number does not change.

 ## Alpha decay